 As soon as the SEM analysis is completed, the software shows the results in graphical format on a window, which also contains a number of menu options that allow you to view and save more detailed results (see Figure H.1.1).
 The graph with the results shows path coefficients, respective P values, and R-squared coefficients.
+Users can also show or hide indicators weights, loadings and names.

-The "Save" menu options allow users to save most of the results that they can view, with the majority of those results saved under the option to save all classic model estimates into a tab-delimited text file.
+The "Save" menu options allow users to save most of the results that they can view, with the majority of those results saved under the option to save all classic model estimates into a tabdelimited text file.
 Additionally, users can save the factor scores calculated for each latent variable.
 These can be useful in some specialized applications; e.g., users may want to generate customized graphs based on those scores.